EducloudHQ/rest_with_cdk_typescript/content/create/create_dynamodb_table.md

 Create a DynamoDB table to store the data.

-Here's how to create a table using the CDK with typescript:
+Navigate to `lib/*-stack.ts` and modify it with the following code.

 ```ts
 import { Duration, Stack, StackProps } from 'aws-cdk-lib';